 Prairie Home Architecture

-The nomenclature for this style has its roots in one of Wright’s publications.
-In 1901, he published building plans of a structure that he had termed “A house in a Prairie Town”.
-Soon after it gained huge popularity among architects; it inspired the American foursquare or the Prairie Box Style.
+This style’s name came from one of Wright’s publications.
+In 1901, Wright published building plans titled “A House in a Prairie Town.”
+The design soon gained popularity among architects.
+It inspired the American Foursquare, also known as the Prairie Box Style.

 Key elements: